About

 Rowan Walrath emcees BostInno’s 50 on Fire awards ceremony in December 2019. / Photo by Artists for Humanity for American Inno

-As a multimedia journalist who has held several digital-facing roles, Rowan knows WordPress inside and out, has run (and trained people to run) social media accounts, and has designed newspapers and magazines.
-She has created websites and videos as a freelancer and, separately, produced audio for textbook publishers and Mother Jones’ flagship podcast.
+As a multimedia journalist who has held several digital-facing roles, Rowan has compiled, written, edited, and even launched several newsletters.
+She also knows WordPress inside and out, has run (and trained people to run) social media accounts, and has designed newspapers and magazines.
+Rowan has created websites and videos as a freelancer and, separately, produced audio for textbook publishers and Mother Jones’ flagship podcast.

 Rowan has appeared many times on WBZ, Boston’s local CBS radio station, and on Bloomberg Baystate Business.
 She has moderated many a panel.

-She likes the Oxford comma, but AP Style prohibits her from using it.
+She likes the Oxford comma.
+AP Style prohibits her from using it, but Chicago doesn’t!

 Site header photo and headshot are both by Gary Higgins.